 First, decide on the duration of the challenge.
 You can choose to do it on a weekend, for one week or for an entire month.
 Second, set your rules for spending.
 For example, you may want to stock up on food and other personal needs prior to the challenge and lock away your credit or debit cards.
 Or you may just set a budget in cash and use the cash envelope system for your basic necessities to use during the challenge.

-As mentioned, there are allowed spending on the challenge such as utilities, internet/phone, mortgage/rent and other necessities.
-What you may want to cut during the challenge are activities, eating out, coffees, clothes, hair/nail care, and others that are not needs.
+As mentioned, there are allowed spending on the challenge such as utilities, internet/phone, mortgage/rent, and other necessities.
+What you may want to cut during the challenge are activities, eating out, coffees, clothes, hair/nail care, and others that are not needed.

 If you’re new to this challenge, then there are things you need to know and prepare to win this challenge.